This post may contain affiliate links. Please read our disclosure policy.

 How to boil corn on the cob from fresh or frozen for a sweet, juicy, tender summer side dish to impress at BBQs, potlucks, cookouts, and mid-week meals!
 Including choosing, shucking, and how long to boil corn on the cob for perfect results!

 In-season corn is one of my favorite summer vegetable sides.
-Whether you grill, roast, microwave, pressure cook, or boil it, cooking corn on the cob is a guaranteed dish for happy bellies.
+Whether you grill corn on the cob, roast corn in the oven, microwave corn, pressure cook corn, or boil it, cooking corn on the cob is a guaranteed dish for happy bellies.
 This time, I’m focusing on everything you need to know for perfect boiled corn on the cob in minimal time (under 10 minutes) and effort.

 Boiling corn on the cob yields some of the juiciest results, tastes super sweet and fresh, and is versatile enough to enjoy alone or dressed up with dozens of meals.